VidathDissanayake/notes/tools/networking/ping.md

 Pings can be performed against [network devices](../../networking/devices/network%20devices.md) or resources like websites.

-Ping is usually pre-installed in almost all OSs.
+Ping is usually pre-installed in almost all OSes.

 **Syntax:**